 The legality of these services is much the same as that of VPNs.
 Using the technology itself is usually fine – it’s more about what you choose to do with it!

+There’s one way to keep things legal and simple: Subscribe to a local cable or satellite service, complement it with something like Netflix, and just buy any other boxsets you want to watch.
 There are benefits to getting acquainted with the local TV options in your new home, especially if you’re making it your permanent residence.
 For example, there are subtitles on English movies and TV shows, and watching them will help you learn the local language.

 However, it’s only natural to want to stay connected to your favourite content – proven by the amount of interest there is in solutions like VPN and SmartDNS.
 There are plenty of free trials and money-back guarantees, so there’s little risk financial risk in trying them out.
 The legal risks, however, are a judgement call you will have to make for yourself.